mereditw/10-740/index.md

 Figure 1: Water Level Sensor (source:https://images-na.ssl-images-amazon.com/images/I/61cPAXzZ0EL._AC_SX466_.jpg)

 ##### Physical Principles
 The water level sensor is able to detect the height of the water level through changing its resistivity.
-The sensor is built with 5 power and 5 sensing traces which are connected to each other when submerged in water.
+The sensor is built with five power and five sensing traces which are connected to each other when submerged in water.
 The resistance of the sensor is inversely proportional to the height of the water, thus the voltage output by the sensor is proportional to the height of the water.
 ##### Sensor Parameters
 This sensor has three pins, an analog voltage output that will be connected to an ADC channel, a VCC pin for power, and a ground connection.
 The following are parameters of the water level sensor as obtained from the sensor data sheet.
   - Operating voltage between 3.3V – 5V